 Click here for directions to campus.

-Parking is available in the Sparks parking lot at the southeast side of campus, and in the Atkinson lot accessed from Winter at Mill Street just north of Bellevue.
+Where do I park?Parking is available in the Sparks parking lot at the southeast side of campus, and in the Atkinson lot at the corner of Winter and Mill Street, just north of Bellevue.

 Those with handicapped placards may park at the meters on State Street for free any time.